rbrtsmith/rbrtsmith.github.io/_posts/2015-09-12-getting-acquainted-with-browserify.md

 *So what is the reason we add our modules as project dependencies?*
 The reason is to allow us to publish our projects to remote repositories which will allow for collaboration and sharing without polluting the environment with all of our dependencies.
-The package.json file can be read by NPM to download all of the required packages from NPM with the following command.
+The package.json file can be read by NPM to fetch all of the required packages from NPM with the following command.

 {% highlight javascript %}
     npm i
 {% endhighlight %}

 Pretty neat huh?
-That's NPM in a nutshell.
+That's NPM in a (brief) nutshell.
 We will come back to package.json a little later as it has a few more tricks up it's sleeve that happen to be especially useful for running tools like Browserify.

 ###Modules
-Node ships with a module system known as *Common JS* Common JS modules allow us to import both modules downloaded from NPM and our own locally created modules into our project.
+Node ships with a module system known as *Common JS* Common JS modules allow us to import both modules fetched from NPM and our own locally created modules into our project.
 We can import files via the require statement:

 {% highlight javascript %}
 //main.js